39 Museums in Salvador: Discover the history and culture of Bahia

 Praça José de Alencar, 13/19, Historic Centre, Senac Restaurant Building

-The Museu das Portas do Carmo is dedicated to preserving and exhibiting significant vestiges of Salvador’s colonial history.
-Housed in part of the city’s original wall, discovered during restorations in 1973, the museum offers a unique insight into the founding and defence of Salvador.
+The Museu das Portas do Carmo is dedicated to preserving and exhibiting important vestiges of Salvador’s colonial history.
+Housed in part of the original city wall, discovered during restoration work in 1973, the museum offers a unique insight into the founding and defence of Salvador.

 Museu das Portas do Carmo em Salvador BA